Adelaide Winter School

 Spend your summer swimming with dolphins or exploring historic Port Adelaide: there is something for everyone in Australia's coastal cultural capital.

 Take in a match at the "prettiest cricket stadium in the world" Adelaide Oval, or explore the galleries and botanical gardens of the North Terrace, all located close to the university.
 Established in 1874, the University of Adelaide is ranked 8th in Australia and #106 worldwide (QS 2020).
 It has a student population of over 21,000 students, including nearly 8,000 international students, and is one the Group of Eight - Australia's leading research-intensive universities.
-The university has four campuses: North Terrace, the main campus, is located in downtown Adelaide.
+The university has four campuses, three of which are in Adelaide (including the main campus, North Terrace).

 University-specific additional requirements